 If you just want a quick bot for you or your workgroup to use, and you're not using an existing remote implementation, you can write the bot directly in Apps Script.
 This doesn't require any authentication (since Apps Scripts always run in the context of an authorized user).

-Bots that asynchronously inject messages do so using the Hangouts Chat REST API.
+Bots that asynchronously inject messages do so using the Google Chat REST API.
 To make calls the this API, bots must authenticate using a service account.

 Some bots don't fall into this category:

 - Incoming webhooks notifiers

 - Simple, synchronous HTTP bots that only send information back in the HTTP POST response.